mniksch/google-as-template/README.md

 # google-as-template
-Base configuration for working with Google Apps Scripts for Google Docs trackers, etc
+Base configuration for working with Google Apps Scripts for Google Docs trackers, etc.

 ---
 ## Overview